dreamking60/d3-start-to-finish-leanpub/manuscript/34 Wrapping up.md

 It’s really up to you where you’d like to take the knowledge you’ve learned in this book.
 However, some ideas are:

-* modify the Energy Explorer.
+* modify Energy Explorer.
 For example, you could try changing the color scheme, or other aspects of the look and feel.
 If you’re feeling ambitious you might want to adapt it to a different data set!
 * try building your own data visualisation from scratch, using similar techniques to those your learned in this book.
 You could use the same data set, or one of your own
 * share your experiences in the forum and let others know how you got on
-* learn more about D3 through its homepage or other resources such as my own D3 in Depth, or tutorials from [Nadieh Bremer](https://www.visualcinnamon.com/blog/), [Curran Kelleher](https://www.youtube.com/user/currankelleher), [Shirley Wu](https://sxywu.com/) and [Amelia Wattenberger](https://wattenberger.com/blog).
+* learn more about D3 through its homepage or other resources such as my own [D3 in Depth](https://www.d3indepth.com/), or tutorials from [Nadieh Bremer](https://www.visualcinnamon.com/blog/), [Curran Kelleher](https://www.youtube.com/user/currankelleher), [Shirley Wu](https://sxywu.com/) and [Amelia Wattenberger](https://wattenberger.com/blog).

 ## Wrapping up